 Ideally, educational assessments are more than just tests.
 When done well, they are powerful learning tools for students as well as evaluation tools for educators.

 Here are some of the benefits of a good educational assessment:

 - It helps educators track students’ progress so they can identify anyone who is struggling and provide remediation.

-- It provides feedback to students about their own performance, which they can use to further improve their knowledge and skills.
+- It provides feedback to students about their own performance, which they can use to improve their knowledge and skills further.

-- It provides motivation for students, as they know they will be evaluated at the end of each module or course.
+- It motivates students, as they know they will be evaluated at the end of each module or course.